Yuso and Suso Monasteries

 Community Members have visited.

-Adolfo Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Altacyr Ammon Watkins AniaCh Anna Wludarska Antonio J. Argo Atila Ege Awestix Bazikoln Bin Bob Parda Bram de Bruin Brigitte Huber Bruno_Pires CFSalazar Carlos Garrido Carstenhansen Caspar Dechmann CeeMon Chen Taotao Cheryl Chinmaya Christravelblog Claire Bradshaw Clyde Craig Harder Csaba Nováczky DMORMAR Daniel C-Hazard Daniela Hohmann David Pastor de la Orden Dibro Dolemite92 Donnico Dorejd Echwel Elaine McArdle Els Slots Emilia Enrique Clemente Erik Jelinek Esther Westerveld Eva Kisgyorgy FGKJR1492X Fabi-ddorf Fabian Teusch Fan Yibo Feldhase Femke Roos Filip Murlak GeorgeIng61 Gernot Gill Colman Gonçalo Elias Harry Mitsidis Hubert Hyoga Iain Jackson Inigo Cia Ivan Rucek Jarek Pokrzywnicki Jasam Jean Lecaillon Jeanne OGrady Jens Jezza Jiangnan Cai Joao Farminhao Joel on the Road John booth Jonas Kremer Jose Antonio Collar Josef Mikus Joyce van Soest Judith Tanner Juha Sjoeblom Juropa Kbecq Kelly Henry Kevin247 Krtek Kurt Lauer LaVale Lara Adler Lauren Leontine Helleman Lidiane Lisu Marian Loic Pedras Lorenzo Mejino Lucia Luis Filipe Gaspar Luisfreire MAURO PODDA MH MMM MaYumin Martin Lind (Switzerland) Mathijs Michael Novins Michaelsballard Michiel Dekker Mikan22 Mike Mikko Monchan5396 NCosta Napalm NataliaS Nihal Ege PabloNorte Pascal Cauliez Patrik Paul Schofield Petteri Philipp Leu Philipp Peterer Piotr Wasil Q Randi Thomsen Reza Robin Frank Roger Ourset Rom Roman Bruehwiler Roman Koeln Scubarrie Sergio Arjona Shandos Cleaver Simonf Solivagant Stanislaw Warwas Stefan and Mia Stijn Svein Elias Szucs Tamas Tamara Ratz Tarquinio_Superbo Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt TimAllen Torkjell Djupedal Van Hung Vanessa Buechler Viaje al Patrimonio Vlad Lesnikov Voyager Walter Werner Huber Wojciech Fedoruk Wolfgang Hlousa WolfgangHl Xiong Wei Xiquinho Silva Zhenjun Liu Zoë Sheng
+Adolfo Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Altacyr Ammon Watkins AniaCh Anna Wludarska Antonio J. Argo Atila Ege Awestix Bazikoln Bin Bob Parda Bram de Bruin Brigitte Huber Bruno_Pires CFSalazar Carlos Garrido Carstenhansen Caspar Dechmann CeeMon Chen Taotao Cheryl Chinmaya Christravelblog Claire Bradshaw Clyde Craig Harder Csaba Nováczky DMORMAR Daniel C-Hazard Daniela Hohmann David Pastor de la Orden Dolemite92 Donnico Dorejd Echwel Elaine McArdle Els Slots Emilia Enrique Clemente Erik Jelinek Esther Westerveld Eva Kisgyorgy FGKJR1492X Fabi-ddorf Fabian Teusch Fan Yibo Feldhase Femke Roos Filip Murlak GeorgeIng61 Gernot Gill Colman Gonçalo Elias Harry Mitsidis Hubert Hyoga Iain Jackson Inigo Cia Ivan Rucek Jarek Pokrzywnicki Jasam Javier Jean Lecaillon Jeanne OGrady Jens Jezza Jiangnan Cai Joao Farminhao Joel on the Road John booth Jonas Kremer Jose Antonio Collar Josef Mikus Joyce van Soest Judith Tanner Juha Sjoeblom Juropa Kbecq Kelly Henry Kevin247 Krtek Kurt Lauer LaVale Lara Adler Lauren Leontine Helleman Lidiane Lisu Marian Loic Pedras Lorenzo Mejino Lucia Luis Filipe Gaspar Luisfreire MAURO PODDA MH MMM MaYumin Maciej Gil Martin Lind (Switzerland) Mathijs Michael Novins Michaelsballard Michiel Dekker Mikan22 Mike Mikko Monchan5396 NCosta Napalm NataliaS Nihal Ege PabloNorte Pascal Cauliez Patrik Paul Schofield Petteri Philipp Leu Philipp Peterer Piotr Wasil Q Randi Thomsen Reza Robin Frank Roger Ourset Rom Roman Bruehwiler Roman Koeln Scubarrie Sergio Arjona Shandos Cleaver Simonf Solivagant Stanislaw Warwas Stefan and Mia Stijn Svein Elias Szucs Tamas Tamara Ratz Tarquinio_Superbo Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt TimAllen Torkjell Djupedal Van Hung Vanessa Buechler Viaje al Patrimonio Vlad Lesnikov Voyager Walter Werner Huber Wojciech Fedoruk Wolfgang Hlousa WolfgangHl Xiong Wei Xiquinho Silva Zhenjun Liu Zoë Sheng

 The Plaque